kyma-project/template-operator/README.md

     JSONPATH='{range .items[*]}{@.metadata.name}:{range @.status.conditions[*]}{@.type}={@.status};{end}{end}' \
     && kubectl get manifest -o jsonpath="$JSONPATH"-n kcp-system
    ```
-3. Depending on your issue, either observe the deployment logs from either `lifecycle-manager` and/or `module-manager`.
+3. Depending on your issue, either observe the deployment logs from either Lifecycle Manager or Module Manager.
 Make sure that no errors have occurred.

-Usually the issue is related to either RBAC configuration (for troubleshooting minimum privileges for the controllers, see our dedicated [RBAC](#rbac) section), mis-configured image, module registry or `ModuleTemplate`.
+Usually, the issue is related to either RBAC configuration (for troubleshooting minimum privileges for the controllers, see our dedicated [RBAC](#rbac) section), misconfigured image, module registry or `ModuleTemplate`.
-As a last resort, make sure that you are aware if you are running within a single-cluster or a dual-cluster setup, watch out for any steps with a `WARNING` specified and retry with a freshly provisioned cluster.
+As a last resort, make sure that you are running within a single-cluster or a dual-cluster setup, watch out for any steps with a `WARNING` specified and retry with a freshly provisioned cluster.
-For cluster provisioning, please make sure to follow our recommendations for clusters mentioned in our [Pre-requisites](#pre-requisites) for this guide.
+For cluster provisioning, make sure to follow our recommendations for clusters mentioned in our [Prerequisites](#prerequisites) for this guide.

-Lastly, if you are still unsure, please feel free to open an issue, with a description and steps to reproduce, and we will be happy to help you with a solution.
+Lastly, if you are still unsure, open an issue with a description and steps to reproduce.
+We will be happy to help you with a solution.

-### Registering your module within the Control Plane
+### Registering your Module Within the Control Plane

-For global usage of your module, the generated `template.yaml` from [Build and push your module to the registry](#build-and-push-your-module-to-the-registry) needs to be registered in our control-plane.
+For global usage of your module, the generated `template.yaml` from [Build and Push your Module to the Registry](#build-and-push-your-module-to-the-registry) must be registered in our Control Plane.
-This relates to [Phase 2 of the Module Transition Plane](https://github.com/kyma-project/community/blob/main/concepts/modularization/transition.md#phase-2---first-module-managed-by-kyma-operator-integrated-with-keb).
-Please be patient until we can provide you with a stable guide on how to properly integrate your template.yaml
-with an automated test flow into the central control-plane Offering.
+This relates to [Phase 2 of the module transition plane](https://github.com/kyma-project/community/blob/main/concepts/modularization/transition.md#phase-2---first-module-managed-by-kyma-operator-integrated-with-keb).
+Please be patient until we provide you with a stable guide on integrating your `template.yaml` properly with an automated test flow into the central Control Plane offering.